CWC-Testing-Org/cla/README.md

 Thank you for your interest in contributing to Platform.sh.
 As with many other open source projects, we will need you to complete a Contributor License Agreement (“CLA”) so we can add you to our list of approved contributors and review any changes you propose.

 Note that the following CLA is not a transfer of copyright ownership, but rather a license agreement for your contributions.
-For clarification, you do not change your rights to use your own contributions for any other purpose.This CLA may cover more than one software project managed by Platform.sh.
+For clarification, you do not change your rights to use your own contributions for any other purpose.
+This CLA may cover more than one software project managed by Platform.sh.

 ## Applicable Terms of Agreement